ibm-cloud-docs/power-iaas/pricing-private-cloud.md

 * If the total number of VPs associated with the partitions in a SPP is greater than the maximum capacity of the pool, then the cost is distributed proportionately for all VPs.
 * If the total number of VPs associated with the partitions in a SPP is less than or equal to the maximum capacity of the pool, then the pricing is considered for each VP.

-The following examples illustrates the calculation of the pricing for OS licensing when you use SPP:

-Maximum pool capacity is 8.
-{: note}
+Table 14 shows how the pricing for OS licensing is calculated assuming that the maximum pool capacity is 8:

 | Example | VM      | VP on VM | Total number of VPs vs. Maximum pool capacity | Cost calculation |
 | ------  | ------  | -------- | --------------------------------------------- | ---------------- |